...

 Vacuum casting, or polyurethane casting or urethane casting, is a manufacturing process that pulls molten plastic materials into a mold under a vacuum to create a part.
 The process of vacuum casting is easy.
 It involves manufacturing the master mold using CNC machining, 3D printing, or stereolithography.

-After creating the silicone mold and removing the master mold, fill it with the material in a vacuum chamber with a predetermined temperature.
+After creating the silicone mold and removing the master mold, fill it with the material in a vacuum casting vs injection molding chamber with a predetermined temperature.
 Allow it to cool, and remove from the mold.
 Carry out post-production finishes as needed and repeat the process based on the number of desired parts.
 Note that the master mold determines the quality of the finished part.
 In addition, it is important to deburr the casting parts for the best surface texture and quality.

 rapid tooling